anikk94/3D_Printing_Knowledge_Base/Monoprice_Maker_Select_v2.md

    - Can be given by sd card.
    - there is a USB port for interfacing with a PC.
    - USB allows for more control while printing including chaning print settings on the fly.
-   - USB also allows for use of `OctoPrint`
+   - USB also allows for use of `OctoPrint` and webcam print monitoring support.